whoward/docs/markdown/tutorials/appium.md

   - Your app compiled as an .apk.
   - A [Sauce Labs account](https://saucelabs.com/account)
-  - A Selenium WebDriver client library for your langauge of choice (see the [Tutorial Introduction](#appium-on-sauce-labs))
+  - A Selenium WebDriver [client library](#appium-client-libraries) for your language of choice

 ### Setting Up Your Android Tests for Sauce